 Stock exchanges are the pillars of the stock market and indirectly the market for equity funds.
 Their efficiency, transparency and integrity ensures the stability of a major chunk of the financial system.
 Let us see the major features of stock exchanges, especially in India.

-There are two ways in which a company can sell its share(s).
+There are two ways in which a company can sell its shares.
 First, it can ask for equity-based investment from an investor (an angel investor or a venture capitalist).
 This would be an over-the-counter or OTC transaction, i.e. done privately, sometimes through a broker.

-Second, once the company has amassed a certain level of capital, net worth or valuation, it can get onboarded to a stock exchange, where the general public can buy and sell its shares (or stocks) easily.
-A company is said to go public when its stocks get listed as tradable stocks on the stock exchange.
+Second, once the company has amassed a certain level of capital, net worth or valuation, it can get listed on a stock exchange, where the general public can buy and sell its shares easily.
+A company is said to go public when it lists tradeable shares on the stock exchange.

 A stock market is a platform where shares of companies can be bought and sold by both institutional investors as well as the general public.
 The stocks of only those companies that are listed on the exchange can have their shares traded on the exchange.
-Despite its name, it can be a place where not only stocks but also bonds and derivatives on equity, currency or commodity can be traded.
+Despite its name, it can be a place where not only stocks but also bonds and derivatives on equity, currency, or commodities can be traded.

-Modern stock exchanges operate via electronic order book i.e. the placing and execution of all orders take place through an electronic medium.
-Therefore, the orders placed by investors are matched with the available share prices – when they match, the trade is executed.
+Modern stock exchanges operate via electronic order book i.e., the placing and execution of all orders take place through an electronic medium.
+Therefore, the orders placed by investors are matched with the available share prices - when they match, the trade is executed.

 As such, investors can invest in listed shares via a broker who gives the investor the platform as well as advice on which assets to buy.
 However, the investors can also trade in those shares directly via a trading member of the stock exchange using the DMA or direct market access feature of the stock exchange.

-Benefits of stock exchange
+Benefits of Stock Exchange

 The following are some of the reasons why stock exchanges exist -